 The Master of Science in Education in Reading (M.S.
-Ed. in Reading) at Illinois State offers a 36-hour intensive and highly competitive program in literacy instruction for those teachers who wish to focus in reading and writing.
+Ed. in Reading) at Illinois State offers a 36-hour intensive and highly competitive, fully online program in literacy instruction for those teachers who wish to focus in reading and writing.
 The Reading program will prepare you to plan reading and writing curriculum, implement language-centered instructional strategies, design effective programs of reading and writing assessment, and design professional development in literacy.

 The program is intended for educators teaching reading and writing in kindergarten through 12th grade.
 Candidates entering the program have backgrounds in elementary education, middle school, or secondary English/language arts, special education, or early childhood education.
 More information can be found at the College of Education website.

 Discover what life as an Illinois State graduate student is like.

 A student applying to a master's program must: